qidoqga/thesis/README.md

-# Ivaldi

 ## Description
-Ivaldi is an application for working with string diagrams.
+This is an application for working with string diagrams.
 It also allows the user to create domain-specific languages.

 ## Usage
 To use this application you have to do the following: